 Insurance Considerations

 Some insurers may ask for both your home license and an IDP — this is more likely in cases where official accident reports are in Spanish or when additional documentation is needed for verification.
+Preparing ahead of time helps reduce stress, which is why this guide on what to do after a car accident in Mexico is worth reviewing before you travel.

 Tips for Driving in Mexico (2025)